jonghall/vsistats/readme.md

 ### Daily Report Email output sent via IBM Cloud Email Delivery (aka Sendgrid)
 * A daily email will be sent by [generateDailyReport.py](generateDailyReport.py) if sendgrid credentials are included in config.ini.
-* In addition to the statisticssummary, an excel workbook with the detailed VSI data will be included.
+* In addition to the statistics summary, an excel workbook with the detailed VSI data will be attached to the email.
-* Detailed data such as Image, VLAN, and Datacenter are only available if running [trackProvisioningEvents.py](trackProvisioningEvents.py) periodically to collect and store data in the _Cloudant_ database.
-This is because this data is only available while the VSI is running and is not stored in the invoice data.
-Therefore [trackProvisioningEvents.py](trackProvisioningEvents.py) captures this data and stored in Cloudant for use when creating the daily report.
+* Detailed data such as Image used is only available if running [trackProvisioningEvents.py](trackProvisioningEvents.py) periodically to collect and store data in the _Cloudant_ database.
+This is because this data is only available while the VSI is running and is not stored with the invoice data after the VIS is deprovisioned.
+Therefore [trackProvisioningEvents.py](trackProvisioningEvents.py) is needed to capture image data and stored in Cloudant for use when creating the daily report.

 ````